 Richard Reid, General Chair

-* Program and Registration Materials will also be published in the Spring 2020 Mining History News (MHA Newsletter).
+The Preliminary Program and Registration Materials are also published in the Spring 2021 Mining History News (MHA Newsletter).

 CLICK ON IMAGES TO ENLARGE

 Cortez Mining District, NV, ca1916.

 Fad Shaft, Eureka, NV, ca1950s.